Table of Contents

 - For each segment we maintain an entry:

-entry stores the index range serviced by it along with a handle to the underlying file - We keep the
+segment.
+Thissegmententry stores the index range serviced by it along with a handle to the underlying file - We keep the

-entries sorted by their starting index - The first n - 1 segments are called read segments.
+segmententries sorted by their starting index - The first n - 1 segments are called read segments.
 Their

-- The last segment is called the write segment.
+segmententries are stored in a vector calledread_segments - The last segment is called the write segment.
 We assign it's

 Write behaviour: